Egyptian cotton yarns

-Supima cotton is used to designate high-quality American-grown Pima cotton, an extra-long staple cotton (ELS).
+Supima cotton designates high-quality American-grown Pima cotton, an extra-long staple cotton (ELS).
 Supima® is a trademarked brand controlled by a non-profit organization of the same name.

-Supima is a rare, premium natural fiber.
-It is grown on approximately 500 family owned farms, many of which are passed down from generation to generation which maintains the same quality.
-Their land is their legacy and great care is taken to preserve the health of the soil and conserve the water that nourishes it.
+Supima cotton grows on approximately 500 family-owned farms.
+Many of which are passed down from generation to generation, which maintains the same quality.
+Their land is their legacy.
+They take great care to preserve the health of the soil and conserve the water that nourishes it.

-Supima cotton is inherently softer and more luxurious due to its extra-long staple fiber.
-The length of the fiber makes for a smoother surface and produces a softer fabric that resists pilling.
-This means that your products will feel sumptuously soft and only get softer as time passes.
+What makes Supima cotton one of the best quality yarns?
+The answer is simple.
+Supima is inherently softer and more luxurious due to its extra-long staple fiber.
+The length of the fiber makes for a smoother surface and produces a much softer yarn that resists pilling.
+In other words, your products will feel sumptuously soft and only get softer as time passes.

 Specs: 1.33DTEX×38MM RAW

-the benefits of TENCEL™ fibers can be discerned instantly:
+The benefits of Tencel fibers can be discerned instantly:

 Soft to the skin, smooth to the touch, luxurious in shine and flow—they caress the senses.
-And convince minds with their exceptional capacity for thermal regulation and moisture absorption.
+We blend it with pure Egyptian cotton yarns.
+Therefore, our unique products of lyocell/cotton blends will convince you of their exceptional capacity for thermal regulation and moisture absorption.

 Specs Tencel / lyocell stander: – 1.3 Dtex, 38 mm, bright

-Modal fibers as defined by the International Bureau for Standardization of Manmade Fibres (BISFA) is a distinct viscose rayon fibre genre, which has a higher wet modulus and satisfies a minimum value of tenacity in the wet stage at 5% elongation.
+Internationally, modal fiber is known as a distinct viscose rayon fiber genre, which has a higher wet modulus and satisfies a minimum value of tenacity in the wet stage at 5% elongation.